-One of the key decisions in condition-based maintenance is selecting the right metrics.
+One of the key decisions in predictive maintenance is selecting the right metrics.
 Why?
 First off, what gets measured gets improved.
 Or conversely, what doesn’t get measured never will be improved.
 Tracking and reporting on key metrics lets you focus squarely on the behavior changes you want.
 Plus, you can shine a bright light into dark corners for everyone to see.
 Second, if you don’t measure something, you can’t prove it ever happened.
 As you may have heard, “In God we trust.
 Everybody else brings data.”
 If you want to prove the success of your program to upper management, you need to have clear, compelling data to back it up.

 Before you begin planning which metrics to use, consider a few points: